softwarega/gateways/README.md

 Runs the server.

-> In order to run the server, you need in first place, rename the `env.tpl` by `.env` file.
+> In order to run the server, you need in first place, copy the content of `env.tpl` file to a new file named `.env`.

 ## Available Scripts for client